-Expired, Contaminated, Left overs or unwanted study products must be disposed off safely, without harming people and the environment.
+Expired, contaminated, leftover or unwanted study products must be disposed off safely, without harming people and the environment.
 Improper disposal of study products may lead to contamination of water supplies or local sources used by nearby communities or wildlife posing significant risk to the public health and the environment.

 These study products may be destroyed using safe methods upon authorization by the MCAZ and the study Sponsor.
 As such, an official request to dispose of the study products, indicating the type, quantity of each product to be destroyed and the method of destruction shall be made to the Authority.
+The request must approved prior to destruction.
 The reason for the disposal must be indicated in the letter.
-The destruction process maybe be supervised by MCAZ Officers and representatives of other relevant agencies where applicable and a destruction certificate/letter confirming destruction shall be issued.
+The destruction process may be supervised by MCAZ Officers and representatives of other relevant agencies where applicable and a destruction certificate/letter confirming destruction shall be issued.
 Records of study medical products disposal should be kept in the pharmacy file.